yuhanx0728/SpotiClock/README.md

 ## What
-Play a specific song as your alarm clock using Spotify
+Play a specific song as your alarm clock using Spotify.

 ## How
-1. Turn on the [IFTTT recipe](https://ifttt.com/recipes/283707-spotify-alarm-clock), or create a new applet in IFTTT that sends you an email with #wakeup in the email body at the your wakeup time.
+1. Turn on the [IFTTT recipe](https://ifttt.com/recipes/283707-spotify-alarm-clock), or create a new applet in IFTTT that sends you an email with #wakeup in the email body at the your wakeup time;

 2. Create a rule in your mail client with the following properties:
-- Message content contains #wakeup
+- Message content contains #wakeup;
-- Actions: Delete Message, Run AppleScript(as below)
+- Actions: Delete Message, Run AppleScript(as below);

 3. Create an AppleScript with the following lines: